AcalaCommunity/community-directory/ambassadors/pk.md

 ## City and Country

-🌏 Lived & Worked in 20+ countries, currently domisciled in Australia
+🌏 lived & worked in 20+ countries, currently domisciled in Australia

 ## Background

-🌴 I grew up building things out of whatever we could find in our garden.
+🌴 grew up building things out of whatever we could find in our garden.
 I can still make mechanical and sound-making toys out of coconut tree branches and leaves

-🩺 Wanted to study medicine, to become a doctor, as I used to faint at the sight of blood, decided to become a computer science engineer
+🩺 wanted to study medicine, to become a doctor, as i used to faint at the sight of blood, decided to become a computer science engineer

-👨‍💼 Started my MBA program in Chicago and at the same time got an opportunity to work with the inventors of programming language `C` so I decided to go and work with them instead
+👨‍💼 started my MBA program in Chicago and at the same time got an opportunity to work with the inventors of programming language `C` so i decided to go and work with them instead

-💼 Then ended up on Wall St and working at a Big 4, living out of 2 suitcases and traveling around the globe
+💼 then ended up on Wall St and working at a Big 4, living out of 2 suitcases and traveling around the globe

-₿ fast forward several years, I discovered bitcoin, left the firm and have been in blockchain ever since
+₿ fast forward several years, i discovered bitcoin, left the firm and have been in blockchain ever since

 🔴 when i read the whitepaper for polkadot, i began to understand why Gavin wanted to create a multi-chain universe and totally fell in love with the grandeous vision

 🦀 now i mostly invest my time learning rust, building web3 lego blocks, researching network state, and assembling AMD Threadripper HEDT

+🥋 currently i serve as the head of global developers working group at Polkadot, Kusama and keen to extend that capability to our community here at Acala, Karura

 ## Why you're excited about Acala, Karura, and DeFi

-🧮 i discovered the mechanics of finance quite late in my education and not until I began working I was able to experiment and implement concepts such as compounding, leverage, etc. to build a portoflio
+🧮 i discovered the mechanics of finance quite late in my education and not until i began working i was able to experiment and implement concepts such as compounding, leverage, etc. to build a portoflio

 🇳🇿 with the help of Karura & Acala, i strongly believe we can demystify most of the financial concepts and instruments into basic `DeFi` lego blocks